SA9102/Productivity-App/README.md

 - Remove all completed tasks at once

 ## Development

+The purpose of this project is to see how far I can go and turn a simple, basic todo application into a real productivity tool that is responsive, intuitive and efficient, where the code written is maintainable and broken down into reusable components.

 This application will be my most complex one so far, not only in terms of the scope, but also the tech stack and good development practices that I will use, such as adhering to the single responsibility prinicple, and separating the UI from the logic.
 This project is an opportunity to not only consolidate what I have learnt on my journey of learning, but also to really level up my software development skills and knowledge.